nuxt/nuxt/docs/content/2.guide/5.deployment/99.presets/service-worker.md

 The worker preset produces a service worker that can provide full HTML rendering within a worker context (for example [Cloudflare Workers](/guide/deployment/cloudflare)).
 It registers appropriate handlers for `fetch`, `install` and `activate`.

-For more information you can see the [source code](https://github.com/unjs/nitro/blob/main/src/presets/service-worker.ts).
+For more information, you can check out the [source code](https://github.com/unjs/nitro/blob/main/src/presets/service-worker.ts).